-The following is a list of websites that provide online access to esoteric primary material and movement texts of various sort.
-Some of the websites are the result of academic initiatives of digitization, archiving and documentation, while others are run by practitioners.
+The following is a list of websites that provide online access to a variety of esoteric primary source material.
+Some of the websites are the result of academic initiatives of digitization, archiving, and documentation, while others are run by practitioners.
 We provide some basic information about each site when available.

-FOTA (The Friends of Theosophical Archives) is an organisation being formed to promote knowledge of, and support for, the Theosophical archives across the world.
+FOTA (The Friends of Theosophical Archives) is an organization that promotes knowledge of, and support for, Theosophical archives across the world.
 For this purpose, “Theosophy” is defined in the same way as in the editorial pages of Theosophical History, and is not restricted to any one tradition or country.

-The Internet Sacred Text Archive claims to possess the “largest freely available archive of online books about religion, mythology, folklore and the esoteric on the Internet”.
-It has collected a large number of “esoteric” source texts, ranging from translations of ancient material to documents that have never existed separated from the world wide web.
-Most, but not all, of the material is open domain or out of copyright (take care!).
+The Internet Sacred Text Archive claims to possess the “largest freely available archive of online books about religion, mythology, folklore and the esoteric on the Internet.”
+It has collected a large number of “esoteric” source texts, ranging from translations of ancient material to documents that originally written in the digital era for the web.

 The website of the Bibliotheca Philosophica Hermetica in Amsterdam needs no further introduction.
 Make sure to take a virtual tour of the library.

-The Herzog August Bibliothek Wolfenbüttel is a research library specializing on early modern prints and books.
+The Herzog August Bibliothek Wolfenbüttel is a research library specializing in early modern prints and books.
 Its collection is among the most important in Europe.
 The library offers fellowships and organizes conferences.

 The Warburg Institute in London was the home of the pioneering “Warburg school” of scholarship on hermeticism and renaissance esotericism, most famously associated with Dame Frances Yates.
 It houses one of the world’s most important collections of prints and manuscripts related to esotericism.